ECC-BFMC/Brain/README.md

 ## General architecture
 ![architecture](docs/source/diagrams/pics/generalArchitecture.png)
 The above image illustrates the general overview of a possible architecture.
 It is a layered architecture where each node (colored rectangle) represents a process.
-The rectangles marked gray denotes that the module/package has not been implemented.
+The gray rectangles denotes the modules/packages, which are not implemented.
 The inter-process communication is done with pipes.
-The main ideas that followed me in the developing of this architecture was modularity and the ease of modification anywhere and anytime.
-For development and debugging some tools have been created.
+The main ideas, that we followed in the development of this architecture, were modularity and the ease of modification anywhere and anytime.
+A range of tools have been created for development and debugging.

 ### The application structure: